Photinus cookii

 Photinus cookii, or Cook's firefly is a species of day-active firefly in the beetle family Lampyridae.

-It is found in North America in the Eastern USA, including Florida and Texas.
+It is found in North America in the Eastern US, including Florida and Texas.

 Description

 P. cookii is a small beetle, with adults measuring 5-7 mm long.
 The wing covers, or elytra, are dark, with wide, light-colored side margins.
 The head shield, or pronotum, is pale yellow with a dark bar in the center, reaching from the top of the pronotum to the base.
 The body has short hairs, which are visible with a microscope.
 P. cookii does not have working lanterns on its abdomen, although there may be small vestigial lanterns or light patches on the final 2 segments.
 The males and the females are similar in appearance.